 In this article, our disability insurance lawyers at Bryant Legal Group discuss the coronavirus and explain when you can file a claim for either short-term or long-term disability benefits.

 Information and guidance from healthcare professionals on how to respond to the COVID-19 pandemic is changing by the moment.
 Bryant Legal Group recommends continued vigilance in monitoring the latest developments on COVID-19.

-As of now, we know the novel coronavirus has impacted at least 166 countries and infected more than 207,000 people.
+As of now, we know the novel coronavirus has impacted people all over the world and infected more than 123 million people.
 The World Health Organization (WHO) designated it a global pandemic in March 2020, and our government has increasingly restricted daily activities to fight its spread.